1. The Platform

 13. Data Handling

-- Transaction data: Buyer inputs submitted during escrow creation are passed to the provider for function execution.
+- Transaction data: Buyer inputs submitted during transaction creation are passed to the provider for function execution.
 Providers may not use buyer inputs for any purpose other than executing the purchased function.

 - Delivery and verification data: Provider outputs are stored in hashed form for verification and settlement.
 Verification results are stored permanently and contribute to reputation scores.
 Full output content may be retained for the duration of the dispute window (72 hours) and then deleted, with only the hash and verification result retained.